slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If you're always absent, soon you'll not be needed.'*

 <!--
+Hooking Curiosity
+A screenwriter friend of mine recently told me his secret to writing compelling characters.
+“It’s easy,” he said.
+“Just make them contradictions.”
+Becoming a Contradiction
+To be human is to be a contradiction
+So begin by taking inventory of the various qualities and skills you already have, right now.
+I recommend doing it in that order -- qualities first (your personality stack), then skills (your talent stack).
+Write them down.
+Notice the ways in which you already contradict yourself.
+Notice how you defy your categories.
+Trust that these exist in you for a reason.
+Know that people will gravitate to you because of these qualities.
+Notice that they already do.

 mimicking people gestures and words works!

 To Persuade Someone, Look Emotional